jmcollin78/versatile-thermostat-ui-card/README.md

 To toggle the auto-fan mode you must:
 1. click on the `Auto-fan` icon at the left of the Thermostat.

+## By-pass the window detection

+If an open window has been detected but you want to bypass it, you can click

 ## Help wanted!